United States v. Williams (2008): Important notes/dictation

 months for the possession charge, to be served concurrently.

 In keeping with Ashcroft v.
 Free Speech Coalition, 535 U.S. 234 (2002), The Court stated that "an offer to provide or request to receive virtual child pornography is not prohibited by the statute.
 A crime is committed only when the speaker believes or intends the listener to believe that the subject of the proposed transaction depicts real children.
 It is simply not true that this means 'a protected category of expression [will] inevitably be suppressed,' post, at 13.
 Simulated child pornography will be as available as ever."

+Legacy

+The law was cited in reference to discussions about Texas Senate Bill 20, stating that the law, which creates new criminal offenses for those who possess, promote, or view visual material deemed obscene, which is said to depict a child, whether it is an actual person, animated or cartoon depiction, or an image of someone created through computer software or artificial intelligence, with Ariana Garcia of Chron saying that the case clarified that "promoting material that appears to involve minors in explicit acts can be criminalized if it could mislead others into believing it involves real children."

+In popular culture

+A photograph of a bag placed on the Supreme Court decision United States v.
+Williams (2008) appeared in the Balenciaga "Garde-Robe" campaign in November 2022.
+This campaign coincided with another Balenciaga advertisement featuring six children holding teddy bears dressed in bondage and BDSM gear, surrounded by empty wine glasses and champagne flutes.
+Five days later, Balenciaga removed both campaigns and apologized.